OpenNTI/nti.nikola_chameleon/docs/getting_started.rst

 It may be helpful to understand object traversal, similar to what can be used in `the Pyramid web framework
 <https://docs.pylonsproject.org/projects/pyramid/en/latest/narr/traversal.html>`_.

 We use `zope.traversing
 <https://pypi.python.org/pypi/zope.traversing>`_ to implement
-traversal, and provide several "path adapters" to make traversal in path expressions more convenient.
+traversal, and provide several "path adapters" and views to make traversal in path expressions more convenient.
+For more information on those helpers, see :doc:`path_helpers`.

-.. todo:: Write about the standard path adapters (meta,
-          formatted_date) and views (@@macros, @@post_text) we
-          provide, with examples.

 Macros and Viewlets
 -------------------